 The researcher who plans to recruit either population must provide the rationale for their participation:

 During the COVID-19 pandemic, we would like to allow for some human subjects data collection by DBIC-affiliated research labs.
 However, due to the COVID-19 pandemic, we would like to limit participants to a group of people on which we can keep close tabs in case of an outbreak.
 To do this, we would like to allow investigators to use voluntary research participants from within DBIC-affiliated labs only.
 The participants might be research personnel, graduate students, or postdoctoral fellows, and potentially other DBIC faculty investigators.
 The decision to participate or not participate in any research study will not negatively affect a student or employee’s standing in their own laboratory, other DBIC-affiliated laboratories, or the general PBS community.
+We will ask investigators to be extremely sensitive to the types of studies for which they are recruiting, given the uniquely limited participant base from which they will be drawing.
+We will strongly encourage DBIC investigators to consider the types of information they might be collecting in their studies (e.g. questions about mental health, illegal behavior, or other sensitive information), and carefully weigh whether or not this particular population would be a good fit for those studies.

 Describe the recruitment of employees and/or students